goyanespaula/Hack-Or-Snooze/readme.md

 To run, simply open index.html!

-## Requirements
+## Features

-The requirements below are listed as Agile/Scrum requirements that you might see on a software engineering kanban board or task list.
+The features below are listed as Agile/Scrum requirements that you might see on a software engineering kanban board or task list.
 The tasks are phrased as "User Stories", which means they are written from the perspective of a user/customer.

 1. As a user, I can see at least 10 latest stories on the homepage which link to the actual stories.
 1. As a user, I can login or signup for an account on the homepage.